BestTimesToVisit.com Logo

 Dive into the Ras Mohammed National Park

 Experience the magic of the Sinai Desert with a camel trek as the sun dips below the horizon, painting the sand dunes in fiery hues.
-Choose a reputable tour operator for a safe and memorable experience; bring a scarf to protect yourself from the wind and sand.
-The cooler evening air makes this a perfect activity.
+The silence, the vastness, and the gentle sway of the camel create an unforgettable moment.
+Opt for a smaller, local tour operator for a more authentic experience.

 Explore the Old Market (Shuk) in Sharm El Sheikh